pawelkossowski91/ticTacMobile/README.md

 # ticTacMobile
 Mobile game in tic Tac toe.
-Works on Anroid.
+Works on Android.

 I used React Native and Android Studio.